UniversalDependencies/docs/_ga/dep/acl-relcl.md

 acl:relcl(taisteal, rinne)
 ~~~

-_Usáideadh dílseacht don Eaglais Bhunaithe mar ghléas le leatrom a dhéanamh ar Chaitlicigh agus le daoine áirithe a iompú in aghaidh na hEaglaise inar <b>rugadh</b> iad_  'Loyalty to the Established Church was definitely used as a way of discriminating against Catholics and turning certain people against the Church they were <b>born</b> into'
+_Usáideadh dílseacht don Eaglais Bhunaithe mar ghléas le (...) le daoine áirithe a iompú in aghaidh na hEaglaise inar <b>rugadh</b> iad_  'Loyalty to the Established Church was used as a way of turning certain people against the Church they were <b>born</b> into'

 ~~~ sdparse
 Usáideadh dílseacht don Eaglais Bhunaithe mar ghléas le leatrom a dhéanamh ar Chaitlicigh agus le daoine áirithe a iompú in aghaidh na hEaglaise inar rugadh iad \n Used loyalty for-the Church Established as instrument with discriminating to-do on Catholics and with people certain to-turn against the Church in-which were-born they